furstenberger/myreads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Developed Components

+The app was designed to work around 3 different components

+* App
+* BookShelves
+* Books

 ## What You're Getting
 ```bash
 ├── CONTRIBUTING.md